0cjs/8bitdev/src/tmon/PLATFORM.md

   calling a `ret` does not return to the monitor and it seems that the return address to the monitor is not being pushed on the user stack.

+### SDSystems SBC-200 Single Board Computer

+For information about configuring the EPROM and RAM addresses of the SBC-200, see the 8bitdev README for the board, found in the release ZIPfile at `tmon/sd-sbc-200/README.md` or in the source repo at [`exe/sbc/sd-sbc200/README.md`][sd200-r].
+The jumper details are in the [board manual][sd200-m].

+`tmon.bin` is a 2 KB ROM image starting at address $E000.
+This may be used in systems configured for EPROMs of size 1K (2× in sockets 0 and 1), 2K (1× in socket 0) and 4K (1× in socket 2).
+1K internal RAM at $FC00.

+The ROM image includes code to configure the machine at reset, a small BIOS for serial I/O, and tmon itself.
+There is a jump table for the BIOS routines at $E010 in the ROM: see the listing file for more details on this.

+256 bytes of RAM are required at $FF00-$FFFF; this is usually supplied by the 1 KB internal RAM, leaving $FC00-$FEFF free for the user.
+The user stack is initialised to grow from $FFFF downward.
+The tmon stack and work area are 128 bytes below that.
+(These may safely be overwritten by user code, but tmon will destroy any user code in its stack/workspace area when it is re-entered.)
+The memory map is:

+    $0000   user stack (grows downwards below this; 128 bytes)
+    $FF80   tmon stack (grows downwards below this; ~85 bytes)
+    $FF2C   maximum tmon stack value
+    $FF00   tmon workspace (~44 bytes)
+    $FC00   user RAM
+    $E010   BIOS entry points
+    $E000   reset entry point, system init, tmon startup

+Additionally, a much simpler `hello.bin`, configured for the same ROM and RAM locations and boot address is provided.
+(This uses RAM only for the stack.)
+This may help with debugging the configuration of your board.

 Other CPUs
 ----------